Demy/caturday/README.md

 ### Likes and followers doesn't make sence!
 Sometimes they do, some times they don't.
 I'm not a good game designer and was struggling to balance the game during the 3-days game jam.

-Just keep in mind most of the design decisions were done in a big hurry.
+Just keep in mind most of the design decisions were made in a big hurry.

 *This game is not perfect but I hope you'll enjoy it as much as I enjoyed writing it!*